-Propane Tank Features -Typical View
+Propane Gas Tank (Located under center of coach) -Typical View

 Do not alter or remove propane tank valves or gauge.
 Propane can escape, which can cause an explosion resulting in death or serious injury.
 Have the propane system serviced by a qualified service center.